dimagi/commcare-hq/docs/translations.rst

         messages.success(request, _("Welcome!"))

-When a string will be read by python as soon as the code is parsed, there is not yet a user whose locale can be used for translations, so it must be delayed.
+Typically when code is run as a result of a module being imported, there is not yet a user whose locale can be used for translations, so it must be delayed.
 This is where `ugettext_lazy` comes in.
 It will mark a string for translation, but delay the actual translation as long as possible.

 .. code-block:: python